 Onion weed.
 This is another species native to Africa and the Mediterranean/Western European regions that has recently spread to Australia and North America.
-It is not a true onion, but the leaves are very similar in appearance to the onion.
-Onion Weed does not invade well-established lawns, but is an issue in newly disturbed construction areas or roadside right-of-ways.
+It is not a true onion but the leaves are very similar in appearance.
+Onion Weed does not invade well-established lawns but is an issue in newly disturbed construction areas or roadside right-of-ways.
 If allowed to prosper it produces large amounts of seeds and can out compete desirable plant species.

-In past years the City of Sedona has worked in conjunction with the USDA Animal and Plant Health Protection Service to identify and control Onion Weed infestations in the Sedona area.
+The city has worked with the USDA Animal and Plant Health Protection Service to identify and control infestations.
 Manual removal of individual plants and/or applications of Roundup herbicide are the preferred methods of control.